Elim GEMS 2019

 Many Gems served in the military: 7 Air Force, 1 Navy, 2 Marines, 2 Army, 1 German military, 2 Swedish military, plus many military spouses.
 They have been leaders, giving untold amounts of time, treasure and talents.
 They have traveled all over the world, sometimes alone, seeking new adventures and understanding of other cultures.
 They continue to share their lives with friends and family, in the community and in the world.
 When asked about their greatest joy, they unanimously mention home, family, children, grandchildren, and loved ones.
 We thank God for each person and we are thrilled to be able to honor each life today.

-If you would like to read the full biographies of 59 or our GEMS, please contact Doris Widger at: firstname.lastname@example.org.
+If you would like to read the full biographies of 59 of our GEMS, please contact Doris Widger at: email@example.com.